-16Housing scarcity was the product of the large number of refugees and war destruction.
+&lt;sup>14Housing scarcity was the product of the large number of refugees and war destruction.
 In many cases, the occupying powers forced locals to host refugees.
 According to census data from 1950 for counties along the 1945-1949 occupation-zone border in South-West Germany, 65% of refugees lived as subtenants, about 8% lived in emergency shelters or camps, and 27% lived in normal housing.

-lies continued to cooperate in many policy areas.
+The 1945-1949 occupation period in West Germany The economic and social policies across the four occupation zones in post-WWII Germany were supposed to be coordinated by the Allied Control Council established in August 1945.
+In some instances this worked as intended.
+For example, up until 1948, the four occupation zones followed a common tax policy, as agreed upon by the council (Franzen, 1994).
+Over time, coordination through the council deteriorated due to increasing disagreement between the Soviet Union and the Western Allies (Koop, 2005, p.
+15ff.).
+However, the Western Allies continued to cooperate in many policy areas.
 In 1947, Britain and the US merged their occupation zones into the Bizone.
 Starting in 1948, the Bizone coordinated its policies closely with the French occupation zone.
-For example, in 1948, the Bizone and the French zone together introduced the currency reform, merged their offices to manage foreign trade, abolished controls at the occupation-zone borders, agreed on the same food rations, and jointly entered the European Recovery Program to implement the Marshall Plan (Pünder, 1966) where they received roughly equal amounts of funds on a per capita basis (see Appendix Table C4).
+For example, in 1948, the Bizone and the French zone together introduced the currency reform, merged their offices to manage foreign trade, abolished controls at the occupation-zone borders, agreed on the same food rations, and jointly entered the European Recovery Program to implement the Marshall Plan (Pünder, 1966) where they received roughly equal amounts of funds on a per capita basis (see Appendix Table D2).
 The Bizone and the French zone also jointly implemented a tax reform in 1948 (e.g., Franzen, 1994, p.
 34).
-The close policy coordination among the three Western powers paved the way for the dissolution of their occupation zones and the foundation of West Germany in 1949.17
+The close policy coordination among the three Western powers paved the way for the dissolution of their occupation zones and the foundation of West Germany in 1949.

 The foundation of Baden-Württemberg In South-West Germany, the US and France had structured their occupation zones into three states during the occupation period.
 In the US zone, the new state of Württemberg-Baden unified the northern parts of the two historical states of Baden and Württemberg.
 In the French zone, the southern parts of these historical states became part of the new states of Baden and Württemberg-Hohenzollern (Matz, 2003).
-All three South-West German states joined West Germany in 1949.
-There had been discussion, promoted by the Western Allies, on how to restructure the South-West German states since 1948 (Matz, 2003).
-It took, however, until April 1952 to found the federal state of Baden-Württemberg as the union of the three states in the territory of the former French and US occupation zones in South-West Germany.
-The delay was due to disagreement over the mode of voting on the two proposals: the restoration of the historical states of Baden and Württemberg versus a unified south-western state.
-A clear majority ultimately voted for a unified state, which was finally implemented in the foundation of Baden-Württemberg.
+There had been a proposal, favored by the Western Allies, to join these states in a single federal state of West Germany (Matz, 2003).
+However, because of disagreement over the mode of the popular vote on the proposal, it took until April 1952 to found the state of Baden-Württemberg as the union of the three states in the territory of the former French and US occupation zones in South-West Germany.